ckeditor/ckeditor4/tests/plugins/mentions/manual/viewTemplate.md

 ## Expected

-Dropdown contains **bold** names.
+* Dropdown contains **bolded** names.
+* All are prefixed with "item: " string.

 ## Unexpected

-Names inside dropdown are plain text.
+* Names inside dropdown are plain text.
+* Names are not prefixed with "item: " string.